chysbl/cleanhub-coding-challenge/README.md

 At the same time, each item in the list do not contain a lot of info.
 This is also on purpose.
 The point of pages like these is to just give enough information, not to bombard the user.

 </details>

+## Areas of improvement

+- Adding more tests